Eligibility Criteria - Evidence Uploader - Key Matters

 Simply select one qualifying passport and upload evidence of it.
 (Details of your citizenship will not be recorded during this exercise, only whether or not you have the Right to Work in the UK).

-Original British / Irish Passport is lost.
+Original British / Irish Passport is lost or candidate never possessed a passport.

 For candidates who are British or Irish citizens, you may find that you will be able to acquire your long-form birth certificate quickly.
 Candidate to contact relevant authority immediately – check the following for more details: NI Direct / Gov.ie.
 British / Irish citizens can submit their long-form birth certificate + evidence of their UK National Insurance number.